nostr-protocol/nips/XXX.md

 ### On-Behalf of Attestations List

 This NIP introduces a replaceable event with `kind 10100`, which is used to keep a [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md) list of `active`, `inactive` or `revoked` public keys, for publishing events on-behalf of a master account.
-The only valid tag in this list is `attest` tag as defined below.
+The only valid tag in this list is the `p` tag as defined below.

 `.content` fields is unused and can be ignored if present.

 This list is owned by the master account, and can only be updated by an event signed by the master account itself, so never using a `b` on-behalf tag (see below), neither by [NIP-41](https://github.com/nostr-protocol/nips/blob/master/41.md) `p` tag in `kind 0`, nor using a [NIP-26](https://github.com/nostr-protocol/nips/blob/master/26.md) `delegation` tag.

-This list is evergrowing, so each update has to include all previous attestations unchanged, and add one or more attestations to the list, otherwise they should be considered invalid and ignored by clients and relays.
+This list is ever growing, so each update has to include all previous attestations unchanged, and add one or more attestations to the list, otherwise they should be considered invalid and ignored by clients and relays.

 ### Tag `b` (on-Behalf) for events